 Many of the products in the Other Lipotropics category do not have safety and effectiveness data in the pediatric population.
-Limited data are available for use in children for cholestyramine and colestipol.116 Pediatric patients have been reported to experience hyperchloremic metabolic acidosis or gastrointestinal obstruction with the use of cholestyramine.117 Ezetimibe (Zetia) has been used in a limited number of children ages 10 years and older, but the safety and effectiveness have not been established in patients less than 10 years of age.118 Niacin has been used safely for the treatment of nutritional deficiencies; however, the safety and effectiveness of niacin for the treatment of hyperlipidemias have not been established in pediatrics.119 The safety and efficacy of fibric acids (fenofibrate and gemfibrozil), have not been established in children.120
+Limited data are available for use in children for cholestyramine and colestipol.
+Pediatric patients have been reported to experience hyperchloremic metabolic acidosis or gastrointestinal obstruction with the use of cholestyramine.
+Ezetimibe (Zetia) has been used in a limited number of children ages 10 years and older, but the safety and effectiveness have not been established in patients less than 10 years of age.
+Niacin has been used safely for the treatment of nutritional deficiencies; however, safety and effectiveness of niacin for the treatment of hyperlipidemias have not been established in pediatrics.
+Safety and efficacy of fibric acids (fenofibrate, fenofibric acid, and gemfibrozil) have not been established in pediatrics.
+Omega-3-acid ethyl esters (Lovaza) have not been studied in children.

-In a multicenter, double-blind, controlled study followed by an open-label phase, 142 boys and 106 postmenarchal girls, 10 to 17 years of age with heterozygous familial hypercholesterolemia (HeFH) were randomized to receive either ezetimibe co-administered with simvastatin or simvastatin monotherapy.121 The mean baseline LDL-C value was 225 mg/dL in the combination group compared to 219 mg/dL in the monotherapy group.
-The patients received combination of ezetimibe and simvastatin (10 mg, 20 mg, or 40 mg) or simvastatin monotherapy (10 mg, 20 mg, or 40 mg) for six weeks, co-administered ezetimibe and 40 mg simvastatin or 40 mg simvastatin (10 mg, 20 mg, or 40 mg) for 20 weeks thereafter.
-At week six, the mean percent difference between treatment groups for LDL-C was -15 percent, 95% CI, -18 to -12).
+In a multicenter, double-blind, controlled study followed by an open-label phase, 142 boys and 106 postmenarchal girls, 10 to 17 years of age with heterozygous familial hypercholesterolemia (HeFH) were randomized to receive either ezetimibe co-administered with simvastatin or simvastatin monotherapy.
+The mean baseline LDL-C value was 225 mg/dL in the combination group compared to 219 mg/dL in the monotherapy group.
+The patients received combination of ezetimibe and simvastatin (10 mg, 20 mg, or 40 mg) or simvastatin 10/40 mg or simvastatin 40 mg monotherapy for the next 27 weeks, and open-label co-administered ezetimibe and simvastatin (10 mg, 20 mg, or 20 weeks thereafter.
+At week six, the mean percent difference between treatment groups for LDL-C was -15 percent (95% CI, -18 to -12).
 Results at week 33 were consistent with those at week six.